Integral nationalism: Influence in other countries

+The OUN viewed the Ukrainian Greek Catholic Church as a rival and condemned Catholic leaders as police informers or potential informers; the Church rejected integral nationalism as incompatible with Christian ethics.
+The conflict between the OUN and the Church eased in the late 1930s.

 In Portugal, António de Oliveira Salazar ruled the country from 1932 to 1968 and admired Maurras.
-Even though he was not a monarchist; he expressed his condolences to Maurras's death in 1952.
+Even though he was not a monarchist, he condoned Maurras's death in 1952.
 Integral nationalism has sometimes been considered one of the sources of inspiration for Salazar's regime in Portugal and Francisco Franco's in Spain.
 Both leaders respected Maurras but did not claim him by setting up a federalist or royalist system.
-In Spain, Maurras and his integral nationalism were, however, highly influential upon the nationalist and Catholic right during the first half of the twentieth century.
+In Spain, Maurras and his integral nationalism were highly influential upon the nationalist and Catholic right during the first half of the twentieth century.
 That was initially the case for the political current known as 'Maurism' (after the conservative leader Antonio Maura) in the 1910s and early 1920s.
-Under the Second Spanish Republic, Maurras's integral nationalism was the chief influence upon the ultramonarchists, led by José Calvo Sotelo, who founded the counter-revolutionary journal Acción Española (1931–36) and its party-political emanation, Renovación Española (1933–37).
+Under the Second Spanish Republic, Maurras's integral nationalism was the chief influence upon the ultra monarchists, led by José Calvo Sotelo, who founded the counter-revolutionary journal Acción Española (1931–36) and its party-political emanation, Renovación Española (1933–37).
 Maurras's ideas were also influential in Franco's National Catholicism.

 In the Kingdom of Yugoslavia, Dimitrije Ljotić and his Yugoslav National Movement (Zbor) were heavily influenced by Maurras's ideas.
 Ljotić was influenced when he was studying in France and attended various meetings.

 In Mexico, Jesús Guiza y Acevedo, nicknamed "Little Maurras", and the historian Carlos Pereyra were influenced by Maurras.

 In Peru, José de la Riva-Agüero y Osma was influenced by Maurras.
 The great Peruvian reactionary thinker admired his monarchical doctrine and met him in 1913.

 In Argentina, the Argentine military Juan Carlos Onganía, just like Alejandro Agustín Lanusse, had participated in the "Cursillos de la Cristiandad", as well as the Dominicans Antonio Imbert Barrera and Elías Wessin y Wessin, military opponents to the restoration of the 1963 Constitution.

+In Guinea, the President of Guinea Ahmed Sékou Touré, embraced Integral nationalism.